TaSeeMba/telematics-heatmap/ReadMe.md

 # Telematics HeatMap (Still under development)
-This project is intended to be a visualization library for telematics data.
-Upload a CSV that contains fields `lat` and `lon` (case insenstive) and this application will render a heat map visualization of your data points.
+This project is a visualization library for telematics data.
+The project aims to make it easier to get render data visualizations from CSV files.
+To use this application upload a CSV containing the fields `lat` and `lon` (case insenstive) and the application will render a heat map visualization of the data points.

+## Input Rules
+* Any CSV file is accepted.
+* CSV files should contain columns with at-most 2 columns that contain the following substrings `lat` and `lon`.
+Example column names that will be accepted as valid input are `Lat`, `Lon`, `lat`, `lon`, `Latitude`, `Longitude`, `MyLatitudes`, etc.
+* CSV files can contain other data columns.
+This app will only scrap the 2 `lat` and `lon` sub-stringed columns it expects.
+* The ordering and relative positions of the `lat` and `lon` sub-stringed columns does not matter.

+## Additional Functionalities
 This app also comes with the following functionality:
-- Toggling heatmap on and off
+* Toggling heatmap on and off.
-- Changing gradient of heatmap visualization
+* Changing gradient of heatmap visualization.
-- Changing radius of heatmap visualization
+* Changing radius of heatmap visualization.
-- Changing opacity of heatmap visualization
+* Changing opacity of heatmap visualization.

 # Preview of Running Application